browserengineering/book/book/scheduling-and-threading.md

             lock.release()
 ```

 Then we can use it in `load`.
-Note how we send off all of the requests first:
+Note how we send off all of the requests first,
+starting with scripts:

 ``` {.python}
 class Tab: